hhertout/zookoo-stm/documentation/docs/quick-start/get-the-data.md

 # Get the Data

-Go to your Grafana instance.
+Go to your Grafana or Prometheus/Mimir instance.

 ## Explore metrics

 1. Go to **Explore**.
 2. Select the **Prometheus** or **Mimir** data source.
 3. You can review all the metrics collected by Zookoo by filtering with prefix.
-By default, all the metrics have the prefix is **`probe_`**.
+By default, all the metrics have the prefix **`probe_`**.